Jsopaseuth/AirCanvas/README.md

 **Config File Detail pdf:** Provides detailed descriptions of what each variable, included in the config file, will affect.

-**Updates pdf:** Provides the enhancements I developed (The enhancements are not needed in the original program to run)

 **V1.1:** Updated the logic for the color_regions class to align with the UI when frame resolution is changed